coreym7/clash-api-war-tracker/README.md

 ### ⚙️ Target Architecture
 - Fully modular ETL flow
 - DAG-scheduled API sync and insertions
-- dbt-modeled reporting layer on SQLite (future-ready for Postgres or Snowflake)
+- dbt-modeled reporting layer on SQLite - Needs transitioned to Postgresql to support dbt/airflow use
 - Reusable reporting logic that can adapt to multiple clans with parameterization

 ---